-ID NUMBER: Question 17.
 The defendant is arraigned in the Worcester District Court for the murder of his wife.
-After meeting and speaking briefly with his court appointed lawyer the defendant is brought bac down to lock-up and later transported to the Worcester House of Correction to be held on the murder charge.
+After meeting and speaking briefly with his court appointed lawyer the defendant is brought back down to lock-up and later transported to the Worcester House of Correction to be held on the murder charge.
 The Government places a jail house snitch in the same cell as the defendant.
 The Government tells the snitch to deliberately initiate conversation with the defendant and get as much information about the murder as possible.
 If the defendant incriminates himself regarding the murder to the snitch may the Prosecution put the snitch on the stand at the trial to testify about the defendant's incriminating statements?
-YES or NO In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
-(This Question is Worth 5 Points)

 Anthony Copani, defense lawyer, and Constance Rudnick, prosecutor, are in the third day of a hotly contested criminal trial involving a mother charged with shaking her baby and thereby causing its death.
 The level of animosity between the lawyers has been high.
 As the hours go by, the decibel level has increased as the lawyers are able to agree on absolutely nothing.
 While cross examining one of the state's witnesses, Attorney Copani asked the witness, "isn't it true that the testimony you just gave here today was a complete fabrication concocted by the prosecution who paid you to testify?"
 Upon hearing this Prosecutor Rudnick sprung to her feet objecting and immediately moved for a mistrial.
 Defense counsel vehemently objected, arguing that a new trial was barred by double jeopardy.

 How should the court rule on Prosecution's motion for a mistrial and why?
 (This Question is worth 5 Points)